 Valerie Francisco is an Assistant Professor in the Department of Sociology and Social Sciences at San Jose State University in San Jose, California.
 Francisco received her Ph.D. from the Department of Sociology at City University of New York, The Graduate Center.
 She works with a global perspective both in her scholarship and teaching.
 Her current book project explores the dynamics of gender and technology of care work in Filipino transnational families in the Philippines and the U.S. Through an examination of neoliberal immigration policies and market forces, Francisco contextualizes the shifts in the long-standing transnational family formation in the Philippines.
-Dr. Francisco research projects include a transnational study of Filipino migrant mothers in New York City and their families left behind in Manila and participatory action research with Filipino immigrants working as caregivers in the U.S. She has written about her findings in a dissertation entitled, “Together But Apart: Dynamics of Filipino Transnational Families” and in journals like Critical Sociology, The Philippine Sociological Review and International Review of Qualitative Research.
-Dr. Francisco also writes on the transnational activism that emerges from the social conditions of migration, separation and migrant labor.
+Dr. Francisco research program includes a transnational study of Filipino migrant mothers in New York City and their families left behind in Manila and participatory action research with Filipino immigrants working as caregivers in the U.S. In journals like Critical Sociology, Working USA, The Philippine Sociological Review and International Review of Qualitative Research, Dr. Francisco also writes on the transnational activism that emerges from the social conditions of migration, separation and migrant labor.

 As an educator, Dr. Francisco continues to develop her pedagogy to engage students’ head, hearts and hands in learning about sociology.
 She does this by preparing her courses with a global perspective and preparing a range of learning activities in and outside of her classroom.
 Dr. Francisco is committed to students’ ability to think critically about the complex times we live in and in their potential to change the world.